Bodega Harbor: History

-The harbor was used from 1811 to the 1840s by Russian fur traders, part of the Russian Ross Colony, or Fort Ross.
+The harbor was used from 1811 to the 1840s by the Russian-American Company colony at Fort Ross.

 The harbor and the town were the primary location used by Alfred Hitchcock for his 1962 movie The Birds.
 Several scenes were shot using watercraft on the harbor.

 The coastal freighter Marin was built at Antioch, California in 1928.
 When no longer useful for coastal trade, Marin was anchored in Bodega Harbor as a floating warehouse for local fishermen until a storm blew her ashore on the northern end of the harbor.
 A plan by Pacific Gas & Electric to build a nuclear power plant on Bodega Head included building a road to the proposed construction site, and that road passed seaward of the grounded freighter.
 The power plant project was abandoned in 1964 but the road remained and Marin gradually collapsed into the surrounding trees.

 Current use

 The natural harbor hosts two marinas, a boat launch, two fishing ports, campground and several waterfront restaurants.
 However, the primary recreational use is windsurfing and kitesurfing.
 The inner harbor is shallow, from no water at low tide to 6 ft at high tide, and provides an ideal place to learn and improve.